How to join Call the Midwife and RadioTimes.com’s online watch party and aftershow

 Which episode of Call the Midwife are we watching?

 RadioTimes.com asked readers to vote for the next watchalong episode – and the fans have spoken!
-For the fourth edition of Call the Midwife Unite, on Wednesday 22nd April, we will be watching series 6, episode 5.
+For the fifth edition of Call the Midwife Unite, on Wednesday 29th April, we will be watching series 7, episode 1.

-We gave you three episodes to pick from, but this was the runaway winner with 67% of the vote.
+We gave you three episodes to pick from, and it was a very close finish – but the series seven opener triumphed with 48% of the vote.

 In the UK, it’s available to watch on BBC iPlayer – more information below for international audiences!